karmaniverous/entity-tools/.stan/system/stan.todo.md

   - Updated the typed overload to introduce a second generic `T extends Transcodes<TR>` and require `EncodeDecodeAgreement<T>`.
 This checks encode/decode equality against the passed argument shape, ensuring the mismatch test triggers a compile error even if the typed overload is chosen.

+- Overload precedence (typed-first with guards)
+  - Restored typed overload order so explicit generic calls (e.g. default registry) bind to the typed signature and regain contextual typing (fixes TS2322/TS2344/TS7006).
+Kept NonUnknownRegistry and EncodeDecodeAgreement<T> in the typed overload so the mismatch literal remains ineligible and still fails via the inference-first overload.